3DUI/3DUI.github.io/docs/minutes/minutes_19_08_15.md

 ### Heuristic Evaluation

 Reported that Bryan Davies along with supervisor Brian and James had completed the evaluation.
-The outstanding evaluations were Steven and Siobhan evaluating each others and Duke evaluating.
-James noted that James has to do paper refactoring, so it might be worth getting someone else.
+The outstanding evaluations were Steven and Siobhan evaluating each others and Duke evaluating both.
+James noted that Duke has to do paper refactoring, so it might be worth getting someone else.

 ### Stats Consultancy